Skip to main content

 The waist-to-hip ratio (WHR) adds another layer of detail by comparing the circumference of your waist to that of your hips.
 This ratio helps to contextualize your body shape, recognizing that the location of fat storage is a key determinant of its metabolic impact.

 A higher WHR suggests a greater proportion of fat is stored around the abdomen as opposed to the hips and thighs.
-From a clinical perspective, this pattern of central adiposity is a powerful indicator of and other metabolic disturbances.
+From a clinical perspective, this pattern of central adiposity is a powerful indicator of insulin resistance and other metabolic disturbances.
 Calculating this ratio is a step toward understanding your body’s unique metabolic signature, moving beyond the one-size-fits-all approach of BMI.

 Intermediate